michaeljbishop/music-production/logic/scripter/CCRider/README.md

+# Overview

+CCRider is a Logic script for using a single input to generate multiple outputs, scaled along a custom-defined curve.

+This can be useful in many virtual instruments in which CC 11 controls the "Expression", which is a simple volume control and CC 1 controls "Dynamics" which controls the timbre (brightness) of the instrument.
+Typically these are controlled together with two fingers on sliders but this script allows you to configure, per-instrument how you want each attribute to change, given a single CC input value.

+With this in place, there is a single fader to move and a single lane of CC data to edit.

 # How to install CCRider:

 1. Add a "Scripter" midi insert to your instrument.
 It should show you the control panel.